| | |

 Reynisfjara Beach rock formations

 Reynisfjara Beach: From Route 1, take a right onto route 215.
 The parking lot is right next to the beach.
 Always open.
-No fee.
+No fee, except for parking.
+Use the Parka app or its website.

 Vik